-The Marriott Bonvoy Boundless Card from Chase will give you 3 Free Nights (up to 50,000 points each) after you spend $3,000 on purchases in the first 3 months of opening your account.
+The Marriott Bonvoy Boundless Card from Chase will give you 3 Free Nights (up to 50,000 points each) after you spend $3,000 in the first three months from account opening.

 You also earn 6X points at Marriott Bonvoy hotels, 2X points on all other purchases, plus you get a free night award each year, worth up to 35,000 points.